Kas Turkey beaches

 12. Embark on a Blue cruise leaving from Fethiye

 Blue Cruise, also known as Blue Voyage, describes the popular activity of sailing and cruising in a traditional Turkish Gullet along the Turkish Riviera.
-The gullets are large wooden sailing vessels comprising several cabins and a long open deck and are unique to the area of Bodrum and Marmaris.
+The gullets are large wooden sailing vessels comprising several cabins and a long open deck and are unique to the area of Bodrum and Marmaris (We also had the chance to sail down Egypt’s Nile river on a traditional wooden Dahabiya which was an experience we’ll also never forget!).

 Cruising on the Mediterranean for 4 days on the gullet was one of our favourite experiences in Turkey.
-Although possible to hop from town to town to enjoy the Turkish coast, there is something truly magical and freeing about being on a boat.
-We also got to visit the famous 12 islands nearby Fethiye and had countless hours to unwind, take a swim, snorkel, and do some local hikes.
+Although you can road trip from town to town along the Turkish coast, there is something truly magical and freeing about being on a boat.
+We also got to visit the famous 12 islands nearby Fethiye and had countless hours to unwind, take a swim, snorkel, paddleboard, and do some hikes into local remote villages.

 There are also blue cruise itineraries available that bring you from Fethiye to Marmaris, Fethiye to Gocek, or Antalya to Kekova.
 Since our next stop after Kas was to discover the city of Istanbul, a 4-day blue cruise was the perfect way to fully relax and explore the Turkish coast.